 Here are some resources with information about how to test your pipelines.

-You must specify your dependency on the Direct Runner.
+When using Java, you must specify your dependency on the Direct Runner in your

 When executing your pipeline from the command-line, set

 DirectRunner.
 The default values for the other pipeline options are generally sufficient.